Skip to main content

 6. Finalize

-You can use Tiered pricing when depending on the price of the product depends on the quantity of the product.
+You can use Tiered pricing when the price of the product depends on the quantity of the product.

 There are two types of Tiered Pricing available.